 2. Top up your RRSP

-For the 2022 tax year, the registered retirement savings plan (RRSP) contribution limit is 18% of earned income from the previous year, up to $29,200.
+Your registered retirement savings plan (RRSP) contribution limit for 2023 is 18% of earned income you reported on your tax return in the previous year, up to a maximum of $31,560.
 That number will be adjusted if you put money in a company-sponsored pension plan.

 Are you saving enough in your RRSP?